Wang-ML-Lab/MMLU-SR/README.md

 ![MMLU-SR](images/MMLU-SR2.PNG)

 ## Environment Setup
 It depends on what LLMs you are testing.
-To reproduce our experiment where we tested `gpt-3.5-turbo`, `gemini-1.0-pro` and `llama3-8b`, there a `environment.yml` file as reference.
+To reproduce our experiment where we tested `gpt-3.5-turbo`, `gemini-1.0-pro` and `llama3-8b`, there is a `environment.yml` file as reference.
 First, you need to install conda in your system.
 Then you can run:
 ```bash
 conda env create -f environment.yml
 conda activate mmlusr